 Get an eye-opening glimpse into the past at the Owens-Thomas House and Slave Quarters, one of the three Telfair Museums in town.
-Located adjacent to historic Oglethorpe Square, the site features a regal circa-1816 mansion as well as the earliest still-intact urban slave quarters in America.
-Guided audio tours fill up fast, so check-in early to get a slot.
+Located adjacent to historic Oglethorpe Square, the site features a regal circa-1816 mansion and the earliest still-intact urban slave quarters in America.
+Guided audio tours fill up fast, so check in early to get a slot.

 Savannah boasts a long and rich history that stretches back to its founding in 1733.
 History tours of the city will acquaint you with important landmarks scattered through the streets.
 Whether you opt for a trolley or walking tour, you'll discover a wealth of information about the city.